sumnerevans/sumnerevans.com/content/posts/programming/differential-fuzzing-libolm-goolm/index.md

    and probably even more difficult to use from Go than libolm.

-I wanted to figure out why we were having these issues by finding the discrepancies between the two implementations, but I wasn't quite quite sure how to actually accomplish this goal until [Tulir](https://mau.fi/) and I were at a [talk at FOSDEM about _differential fuzzing_]({{<ref"../../travel/2024-fosdem/fosdem/index.md#go-devroom">}}).
+I wanted to figure out why we were having these issues by finding the discrepancies between the two implementations, but I wasn't quite sure how to actually accomplish this goal until [Tulir](https://mau.fi/) and I were at a [talk at FOSDEM about _differential fuzzing_]({{<ref"../../travel/2024-fosdem/fosdem/index.md#go-devroom">}}).